Mark of The Beast

 Researchers working on Kismet are part of a larger group in the AI department that is building an artificial humanoid called Cog.
 Kismet is Cog's baby brother, and what the researchers learn while putting the robots together will be shared to speed up development.

-On this official site of MIT's Artificial Intelligence program, they answer the question, "Why build a human-like robot? "
+Visit this official site of MIT's Artificial Intelligence program.

 Star Trek and Collectivism: The Case of The Borg